lackhead/python/README.md

 >   * NamedPipe.__init__() method should accept one argument - the path of the named pipe (eg. '/tmp/mypipe' on Linux)
 >   * NamedPipe should have three methods: read(), write() and close().
 Both client.py and server.py should use NamedPipe for communication.

+In solving the first problem I deviated a bit from the challenge and had the user input the message as well as having both the server and the client loop so that the one-way chat session could continue indefiniately.